Finkch/resume/resume.md

 * Built interactive SQL and Relational Algebra editors in JavaScript.
 * Developed a Python backend for procedurally generating randomised databases and associated questions.
 * Created Python scripts to accurately grade student submission for both preset and randomised questions.
-* Integrated CI/CD thorugh DroneCI and automated regression testing.
+* Integrated CI/CD through DroneCI and automated regression testing with rigorous code review.
-* Group achieved the highest project grade in class.
+* Thanks to employing best development practices, our group achieved the highest grade in class.

 **Select Personal Software Projects**